5l1v3r1/poseidon-framework-1.1/README.md

 ! no dependancys or files required !

+payloads have 2 layers of encryption and are compiled to exe format ! all connections are encrypted with aes !

 installer builds the program into a binary file, then copies it to /usr/bin/